IwanGhost/myLoadsheddingApp/README.md

 Just a small project to track loadshedding and set reminders on your calendar.

 ## Note:
-This app is made for windows only, currently.
+This app is made for windows only, and only works for Stellenbosch zone 2, currently.

 ## (WIP)How to use